-Anxiety might be a trigger for your restless legs syndrome.
-But it can also work the other way around.²
+Although anxiety might be a trigger for your restless legs syndrome, it can also work the other way around, too.²

-You might become nervous in public situations because of your RLS.
-Perhaps you’re more worried than usual about seeming “professional” in an important meeting or concerned about sitting on public transport for extended periods.
+For example, you could become nervous in public situations because of your RLS, such as worrying about seeming “professional” in an important meeting or being concerned about sitting on public transport for extended periods.

 Most people with RLS experience it at night when they’re trying to sleep.

-Not only do your restless legs make it difficult to get to sleep, but they can impact your sleep quality once you’ve drifted off, too.
+Not only do your restless legs at night make it difficult to get to sleep, but they can impact your sleep quality once you’ve drifted off.

 One study found that, once patients were asleep, they slept 13% less efficiently.
 People without RLS achieved a mean sleep efficiency score of 86.6%, while those with RLS had 73.2%.³